daisyle0203/E-commerce-back-end/README.md

 ---

 Using a working Express.js API and configure it to use Sequelize to interact with a MYSQL database to build a backend for an e-commerce site.
+Connections and databases are to be tested via Insomnia.

 ## Installation: